tejas-samantaray/CyTOF-Marker-Designation/README.md

 The "unlabeled" issue likely comes from using an unlabeled template (during acquiring on the Helios Mass Cytometer).
 Target names cannot be added post-acquisitions on CyTOF acquisition software, but using R we can apply our panel designations to the FCS files.

 This script can also be used to rename FCS files and assigning the correct fluorophore/color to the marker of choice, if this was done incorrectly at the conventional or spectral flow cytometer.
+Slight edits may have to be made, but consult ChatGPT to do so correctly.